 Zoning Board to Consider Exemption For Proposed Girls Softball Field

-As Ewing Park residents continue to propose a girls softball field at the Ewing Park School property, the school district will make a special exemption request to implement the facility to the zoning hearing board during a 10 a.m. meeting on Dec 4.
+As Ewing Park residents continue to oppose a girls softball field at the Ewing Park School property, the school district will make a special exemption request to implement the facility to the zoning hearing board during a 10 a.m. meeting on Dec 4.

 The meeting will be held at the borough building.
 Current zoning allows for a park or playground but not a sports field.
 The district hopes to win the appeal and get one step closer to the softball complex they have planned.